playcanvas/editor-api/docs/classes/Entity.md

 ▸ **removeValue**(`path`, `value`): `boolean`

 Remove value from array at path.
+See [here](EntityProperties.md) for a list of properties.

 #### Parameters